Sumwunn/AchievementsModsEnabler/README.md

 It's designed to be version independent.
 It also works on already modded saves!

-**What's in the download?**

-- Plugin folder which contains the plugin itself along with its dll loader.
-- Copy of this thread in a readme & licenses.

 **How to install**

-1. Copy the Plugin folder's contents to Fallout 4/SkyrimSE's root folder.
+1. Copy all the files from the download to Fallout 4/SkyrimSE's root folder.

-2. Play!
+2. Read the notes.

+3. Play (you may need to restart Steam for the mod to work).

 **How to uninstall**

-1. Delete DllLoader.txt, X3DAudio1_7.dll & AchievementsModsEnabler.dll from Fallout 4/SkyrimSE's root folder.
+1. Delete DllLoader.txt, AchievementsModsEnabler.dll_Exports.txt, X3DAudio1_7.dll & AchievementsModsEnabler.dll from Fallout 4's/Skyrim SE's root folder.

 **Will it need updating?**

 Probably not!
 I've designed this to be version independent.
 However in the case that it does, I will have it fixed very quickly.
-Below is a list of Fallout 4 versions that have been tested and working.
+Below is a list of Fallout 4 & Skyrim SE versions that have been tested and working.

 **How do I know if it's working?**

-In your Fallout4/SkyrimSE folder in My Games.
+In your Fallout4/Skyrim SE folder in My Games.
 There's a log file called: AchievementsModsEnabler.log It will either say "YES" or "NO".
 Indicating whether or not the plugin successfully found and patched what is needed to be.
 So if it says NO, lemme know!